The Fortune of War: Plot summary

-HMS Leopard sails from Desolation Island to Port Jackson where she drops off her few prisoners.
-Captain Bligh is already handled, so she proceeds to the Dutch East Indies station and Admiral Drury at Pulo Batang.
-Leopard is declared unfit for guns due to wood rot, and will probably be a troop transport.
-Jack Aubrey and his followers are to board the courier ship La Flèche, as his next command, Acasta, awaits him in England.
+HMS Leopard, her rudder now remounted, sails from Desolation Island to Port Jackson, New South Wales, where she drops off her few prisoners.
+Captain Bligh has already been handled, so she proceeds to the Dutch East Indies station and Admiral Drury at Pulo Batang.
+Drury relates that Jack Aubrey and his Leopards have been feared dead since the arrival of Grant's party at Cape Town.
+The badly damaged Leopard is declared unfit for guns due to wood rot and is destined to serve as a troop transport.
+Jack and several of his followers, including Stephen Maturin, are given passage aboard the courier ship La Flèche in order to travel to England, where Jack's next command, Acasta, awaits him.
 The rest of the crew is left with Admiral Drury.
-Maturin learns the success of his scheme to damage French intelligence sources from Wallis, and relays the name of a contact in the Royal Navy, mentioned by Louisa Wogan.
-They join a cricket game, ended abruptly by the arrival of La Flèche, which also brings mail to them.
-Captain Yorke visited Sophia Aubrey before leaving England, bringing Jack a personal letter and gifts from her.
+Stephen learns from Wallis the overwhelming success of his scheme to damage French intelligence sources, and relays the name of a probable spy in the Royal Navy who had been mentioned by Louisa Wogan.
+Jack and Stephen join a game of cricket, but it ends abruptly with the arrival of Captain Yorke and La Flèche, which also brings mail to them.
+Yorke had visited Sophia Aubrey before leaving England, bringing Jack a personal letter and gifts from her.
+Jack is moved upon hearing of his wife's refusal to believe the rumors of his death.

-Aubrey knew Captain Yorke and Maturin quickly warms to this captain who travels with an extensive library and a piano in his cabin.
-At Simon's Town, La Flèche learns of war between Britain and America.
-Aubrey spends this time of sweet sailing teaching the young midshipmen while Maturin is engrossed in dissection of specimens from Desolation Island and New Holland with McLean, the ship's Scottish surgeon, passing their evenings with music.
-One night in the Atlantic near Brazil a fire breaks out on board and all abandon ship to the small boats.
-A few hot weeks later the boat carrying Aubrey and Maturin is picked up on Christmas Eve by HMS Java, headed for Bombay and commanded by Captain Henry Lambert.
+At Simon's Town, La Flèche learns that war has at last been declared between Britain and America.
+The war has opened with the defeat of two Royal Navy vessels in battles against the fledgling American Navy, which disheartens the sailors.
+In spite of the depressed atmosphere Jack spends this time of sweet sailing teaching the young midshipmen, while Stephen is engrossed in salvaging the numerous specimens he has collected from Desolation Island and New Holland alongside McLean, the ship's Scottish surgeon, though he is concerned by McLean's habitual smoking around the jars of preservative alcohol.
+One night in the Atlantic near Brazil a fire breaks out on board La Flèche and all abandon ship to the small boats.
+The survivors drift through tropical seas for a few hot weeks, some dying of thirst and exposure, before the boat carrying Aubrey and Maturin is rescued on Christmas Eve by HMS Java, headed for Bombay and commanded by Captain Henry Lambert.